c-lonas/t2a2/README.md

 # ...

-If you'd like to read the rest of the blog post, which contains step by step instructions for building the simple web app contained in this repo, follow this link (coming soon).
+The the rest of the <a href="https://tech.battery.nexus/posts/011-t2a2-stack/" target="_blank"> blog post </a> contains step by step instructions for building the simple web app contained in this repo.

 This is what the project looks like when deployed.